arctop/android-sdk/README.md

 #### Initialize the SDK with your API key

-You need an API Key to use Neuos SDK in your app.
-To request your API key, email contact@neuos.io with the subject line: "Neuos API Key Request."
+You need an API Key to use Arctop SDK in your app.
+To request your API key, use the following [form](https://docs.google.com/forms/d/1F-febGJSG5eoHwdvLRapLVCC5TORMpeT8j6Wa0wg0t8).

 Once you have your API key and are ready to start working with the service, you will need to initialize it with your API key by calling **initializeNeuos(API_KEY)** method of the service.
 The service will return a response code letting you know if it successfully initialized or if there is an error.